codingaday/airbnb-clone-project/README.md

 This project is a backend system that mimics core features of Airbnb, such as user management, property listings, bookings, payments, and reviews.
 It is built using scalable technologies and optimized for performance and maintainability.

-## Project Objectives
+# Feature Breakdown

-- **User Management**: Secure user registration, authentication, and profile handling.
+- **User Management**
+  Handles registration, login, and profile management for users.
+This ensures both guests and hosts can securely access and manage their accounts.

-- **Property Management**: Full CRUD for property listings.
+- **Property Management**
-- **Booking System**: Enable users to book properties and manage reservations.
+  Allows hosts to create, update, and manage property listings.
+Properties include details like title, location, price, and description to attract potential guests.

+- **Booking System**
+  Enables users to reserve available properties for specific dates.
+This feature tracks check-in/check-out information and prevents double bookings.

-- **Payment Processing**: Integrate and manage booking payments.
+- **Payment Processing**
+  Manages transactions for bookings through secure payment gateways.
+It ensures payments are recorded, verified, and linked to booking records.

-- **Review System**: Allow users to leave feedback on properties.
+- **Review System**
-- **Data Optimization**: Use caching and indexing for fast, efficient queries.
+  Lets users leave feedback and ratings after a stay.
+Reviews help maintain quality and build trust between hosts and guests.

+- **API Documentation**
+  Provides clear REST and GraphQL documentation using OpenAPI standards.
+This helps frontend developers and third parties integrate with the backend easily.

+- **Database Optimization**
+  Uses indexing and caching to improve performance.
+This ensures quick response times for searches, bookings, and listing retrievals.

+- **Asynchronous Tasks (Celery)**
+  Manages background operations like sending emails or processing payments.
+This keeps the main app responsive and efficient.

+- **Containerized Deployment (Docker)**
+  Ensures consistent environments across development and production.
+Helps scale and deploy the backend with minimal friction.

 ## Technology Stack